 These simple tricks will help you avoid injury and make all of your hard work that much more rewarding.
 So don’t be afraid to make running a priority for at least 45 minutes every day.
 This is just enough time to improve your health, lose weight, and feel great about yourself!

 What About If You Run More Than 30 Minutes Daily?

 If you’re an avid runner, though, running for 30 minutes daily may not be enough to help you reach your weight-loss goals.
-Those who consistently run more than thirty minutes daily have been shown to lose up to three times as much body fat as those who run less.
-If you want to continue losing weight by running, consider working in some extra runs throughout your week and extending your usual routine by five or ten minutes every time.
+Running for more than thirty minutes daily can help you lose up to three times more body fat compared to running less.
+To keep losing weight while running, try adding extra runs to your week and extend your usual routine by 5 or 10 minutes each time.

 If you’re already running thirty minutes per day, five days per week, and still struggling to lose weight, try adding in some extra miles.
 It may not be as much fun as running short distances, but your body will thank you later.

-If you want to get more specific, there are even running plans available online that can help you determine how many miles and minutes per day you should aim for.
+You can find running plans online to determine how many miles and minutes you should aim for each day.
 One of these, called Fat Loss 4 Idiots, has helped thousands of people lose an average of one pound per day.
 The plan is free to use and works by gradually increasing your running distance over time—which helps you shed weight faster without risking injury or burnout.